info@remote-monitoring.co.uk

 7. No Verification Measures in Place

 False alarms from fire systems are still a leading cause of call-outs for UK fire brigades.
-In fact, the Fire & Rescue Services attended more than 173,000 false fire alarms in the last year, which made up 42% of all attended alarms that year.
-Over a five-year period, there were nearly 750,000 false alarms, highlighting the frequency and scale of the issue.
+According to the latest statistics, Fire and Rescue Services in England have attended over 700,000 fire false alarms since 2019, a figure that continues to place immense strain on public resources.
 To help reduce unnecessary attendance, many fire authorities now require alarm verification before dispatch.

 RMS provides alarm verification protocols in line with BS EN 54-2 and BS 5839-1 guidance, helping businesses reduce false alarm rates and maintain their call-out eligibility.